timdonnelly/Advance/README.md

 #### Simulated animations
-`SimulatedAnimation` use a physics-based approach to model changes to a value over time.
-This allows for realistic animations that model real-world behavior. `SimulatedAnimation` allows you to use the same simulation functions that power `Simulator` with an `Animator`.
+`SimulatedAnimation` uses a physics-based approach to model changes to a value over time, enabling realistic animations that model real-world behavior. `SimulatedAnimation` allows you to use simulation functions as animations (most commonly with an `Animator` instance).

-Simulated animations are powered by a **Simulation Function**.
-These functions compute the forces that should effect the animated value for every frame, and control *convergence* (or: when the simulation should come to rest).
-The included simulation functions are:
-- `SpringFunction`
-- `DecayFunction`
-- `GravityFunction`
+#### Creating animations

 Convenience extensions make it easy to generate animations from `VectorConvertible` types.